allivka/ADUL/README.md

 Notes:
 1. tinyxml2 is not my library, but I find it very useful!
 I put it here cause it is compact and i would like to keep it in easy access
+2. not really sure that auto installation really works as it is supposed

 # Documentation